 Why does my RV Bathroom smell like a sewer?

-Motorhome toilets work differently to ones in a house- and boy, don't we know it!
+Motorhome toilets work differently from ones in a house- and boy, don’t we know it!
 Everything you put into the toilet is kept in a holding tank, which then needs to be emptied later on.

 In ‘normal' conditions, motorhome bathrooms shouldn't have a horrible odor- and they DEFINITELY shouldn't smell like a sewer when flushed.

 Camper and caravan bathrooms smell for the following reasons: